MicrosoftDocs/win32/desktop-src/medfound/tutorial--reading-an-asf-file.md

 ---
-Description: 'This tutorial shows how to get data packets from an Advanced Systems Format (ASF) file using the ASF Splitter.' ms.assetid: 'e3a55275-e8f0-4ab7-98db-a2f2c54d5a51'
+Description: This tutorial shows how to get data packets from an Advanced Systems Format (ASF) file using the ASF Splitter. ms.assetid: e3a55275-e8f0-4ab7-98db-a2f2c54d5a51
-title: 'Tutorial: Reading an ASF File by Using WMContainer Objects'
+title: Tutorial Reading an ASF File by Using WMContainer Objects ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Tutorial: Reading an ASF File by Using WMContainer Objects